News

 Here’s a stat: Renters who file complaints with the council have a 46% likelihood of receiving an eviction notice.
 Also known as retaliatory eviction.

 Elliot Hughes, VP of Business Development at Adjoin, argues that removing Section 21 may not have the proposed effect on retaliatory eviction.
-He also comments on the potential unintended danger it could bring to the rental sector:
+He also comments on the potential unintended danger it could bring to the rental sector and, indirectly, to the house price growth:

 “Section 21s are invalid if the council has been notified about a repair and has issued an improvement notice or emergency works notice.
 However, when such notices have not been issued despite the presence of an issue, tenants may be vulnerable to retaliatory eviction.”